kensanata/just-halberds/Knives.md

 ## Combat

 Combat is divided into rounds.
-Everyone may attack, cast magic, or do something else 1×/round.
+Everyone may attack, cast magic, or do something else once per round.
 All participants announce their action, roll the dice and evaluate.
 Everything happens at the same time.

 > Example: Adalric casts chain lightning and he is protected by the
 > rain.
 A goblin has seen him anyway and shoots at him with his bow.